 Senior School (Years 10 – 12)

 Mannum Community College’s Senior School Motto is “Learning for Life and Work” which incorporates Friendships, Students, Literacy and Numeracy, Developing Skills, Growing as individuals and Career Pathways.
 We aim to encourage and support all of our students to achieve their SACE by catering for their learning styles and career pathways.
-This encompasses a combination of main stream subjects, Vocational Education Training (VET) programs and university extension study opportunities.
+This encompasses a combination of main stream subjects, Vocational Education Training (VET) programs, university extension study opportunities and flexible traineeships/ apprenticeships.

 Mannum Community College Senior School comprises of Year 10, Year 11 (Stage 1 SACE), Year 12 (Stage 2 SACE) and Baseby HuB – Independent Learning Centre.